-(Mark One) ✓ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2017 (d) OF THE SECURITIES EACHANGE ACT OF 1934 FOI the OR TRANSITION REPORT PURSUANT TO SECTION 13 O the transition period from to R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For Commission file nun nber: 001-37960 POLAR POW VER INC (Exact name of registrant as Delaware 33-0479020 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) 249 E. Gardena Blvd., Gardena, California 90248 (Address of principal executive offices) 90248 (Zip Code) Registrant's telephone number, inclu ding area code: (310) 830-9153 Securities registered pursuant to o Section 12(b) of the Act: Title of class Common Stock, \$0.0001 par value Name of each exchange on which each is registered The NASDAQ Stock Market LLC Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ☐ No ☒ Indicate by check mark if the registrant is not required to file reports pur suant to Section 13 or Section 15(d) of the Act.
+(Marl ⊠ k One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC For the fiscal year ended December 31, 2018 CURITIES EXCHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the transition period from to SECURITIES EXCHANGE ACT OF 1934 Commission file number: 001-37960 POLAR POWER, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 33-0479020 (I.R.S.
+Employer Identification Number) 249 E. Gardena Blvd., Gardena, California (Address of principal executive offices) 90248 (Zip Code) Registrant's telephone number, incl luding area code: (310) 830-9153 Securities registered pursuant to Section 12(b) of the Act: Title of class Common Stock, \$0.0001 par value Name of each exchange on which each is registered The NASDAQ Stock Market LLC Indica tte by check mark if the registrant is a well-known seasoned issuer, as defined in Ru le 405 of the Securities Act.
+Yes \square No \boxtimes Indica tte by check mark if the registrant is not required to file reports pursuant to Section 1 13 or Section 15(d) of the Act.
 Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, company.
-See the definitions of "large accelerated filer," "accelerated fil Exchange Act.
-(Check one): Large Accelerated Filer □ Accelerated Filer □ Non-Accelerated Filer (do not check if Smaller Reporting Company) \Box Smaller Reporting Company ⊠ Emerging Growth Company ⊠ f an emerging growth company, indicate by check mark if the registrant elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The aggregate market value of the registrant's voting common equity he most recently completed second quarter was \$16,385,545. ld by non-affiliates as of the last business day of the registrant's The number of shares outstanding of the Registrant's common stock, \$0.0001 par value, as of April 2, 2018 was 10,143,158.
-DOCUMENTS INCORPORATED BY REFERENCE
+Yes \boxtimes No \square the by check mark whether the registrant has submitted electronically every Interacti.
+405 of this chapter) during the preceding 12 months (or for such shorter period that on S-K (§232.405 of this chapter) is not contained herein, and will not be contained, to ated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box ate by check mark whether the registrant is a large accelerated filer, an accelerated fi any.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller repo ler, a non-accelerated filer, a smaller reporting company, or an emerging growth orting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer \square Accelerated Filer □ Non-A Accelerated Filer Smaller Reporting Company ⊠ Emerging Growth Company ⊠ emerging growth company, indicate by check mark if the registrant elected not to us nting standards provided pursuant to Section 13(a) of the Exchange Act. ⊠ e the extended transition period for complying with any new or revised financial Indica tte by check mark whether the registrant is a shell company (as defined in Rule 12b- 2 of the Exchange Act).
+Yes \square No \boxtimes ggregate market value of the registrant's voting common equity held by non-affiliate 23,965,548. es as of the last business day of the registrant's most recently completed second quarter The n umber of shares outstanding of the Registrant's common stock, \$0.0001 par value, a s of April 1, 2019 was 10,143,158.
+DOCUMENTS INCORPORATED BY REFERENCE None